-Axtel has the second largest fiber network in Mexico, with an infrastructure of approximately 43,300 kilometers of fiber (including 11,600 kilometers of capacity), with which it has the capacity to provide coverage to more than 90% of the Mexican market.
+Axtel has the second largest fiber network in Mexico, with an infrastructure of approximately 48,800 kilometers of fiber (including 13,400 kilometers of capacity).

 In addition to the two operating segments focused on the client, the remaining operations of the Company are included in the "Unallocated expenses" category to be included in the consolidated results of the Company.
 This category includes expenses associated with centralized functions, including procurement, supply chain and the Company's senior management.